 - WordPress Reading Settings – Search Engine Visibility

 - WordPress Writing Settings – Additional Information

-This brings up the ‘Reading Settings’ page in your web browser …
+This loads the ‘Reading Settings’ page in your browser …

 As mentioned in the introduction section of this tutorial, there are only a few settings to configure in this section, but these are very important.

 Let’s go through and show you how to configure these settings: